-Fitting a vsb door opener is really quick and easy.
+Fitting a vsb automatic chicken house door opener is really quick and easy.

 Just for fun I timed myself fitting this door installation and it took less than 4 minutes.